-With Champagne consumption increasing around the globe after the pandemic, the time is ripe for a guide for non-French speakers to master, or at least improve, the pronunciation of some of the more commonly sold Champagne brands.
+With Champagne consumption increasing around the globe, the time is ripe for a guide for non-French speakers to master, or at least improve, the pronunciation of some of the more commonly sold Champagne brands.
 Corks will be popping too in Australia this Christmas after last year’s sobriety and extended lockdowns.

-One thing is true about Champagne, and indeed the whole French language, for English speakers, some words are near impossible to pronounce.
+One thing is true about Champagne, and indeed the whole French language, for English speakers, some words are nearly impossible to pronounce correctly.
 French has some difficult-to-master nasal sounds and mouth moves, but with instruction, you can aim to get it.
 The French also find English difficult because English too has many silent consonants.
 So, French native speakers might well say touché!

 So, here’s a start for the enthusiastic learner.
 With the help of this video from Julien Miguel, a French wine and language expert, this guide can go a long way to help improve your pronunciation.
-We’ve used English sounds besides the French names so you can pronounce the brand names a little more accurately, if you’re not there already.
+I’ve used English sounds besides the French names so you can pronounce the brand names a little more accurately, if you’re not there already.

 Bollinger – BO-LAN-JAY

 Two things to know here: ‘ge’ in French sounds like ‘j’ and ‘in’ sounds like the ‘an’ in lane.
 Even James Bond got the pronunciation of his favourite bubbles wrong in this film.
 We can all do better than Bond by following this guide.
 At the end, you say ‘ay’ rather then ‘er’, as you would with Taittinger (sounds like TE-TEN-JAY).